The Foster FAM Program

 In 2019, D.C.’s child welfare agency, Child & Family Services, reported:

 Foster care is not permanent.
 Foster families step in to create a safe, stable environment for a child, while birth parents address their personal challenges.
 Ensuring that families can safely reunite requires support for foster homes and birth parents from the entire community.
 This is where DC127 steps in.

 DC127’s Foster FAM (Family Advocacy Ministry) Program provides potential and current foster, kinship, and adoptive parents the assistance they need to welcome a youth into their home.
 DC127 is committed to ensuring limited placement disruption for children residing in foster homes and for adoptive families to thrive.

 “Thank you DC127 for your continued amazing generosity that has been a lifeline for us in this season.
 You are literally the hands and feet of Jesus and bring so much encouragement.
 We cannot thank you enough!”

 - Foster Parent supported by DC127

-1.)
-We walk with families through the D.C. foster care licensing process.
+Our Foster Care Orientations walk families through the D.C. foster care licensing process

-People interested in fostering are invited to attend DC127’s Foster Care Orientation, where participants get an inside look at what it takes to become a foster parent in D.C.
-DC127 works directly with CFSA to facilitate these orientations, which are certified as the first step for parents to become licensed.
+People interested in fostering are invited to attend DC127’s Foster Care Orientation, where participants get an inside look at what it takes to become a foster parent in the District.
+DC127 works directly with Child and Family Services, D.C.'s child welfare agency, to facilitate the orientations.
+The orientations are the first step for parents to become licensed in D.C.

-2.)
-We connect families to city-wide support and resources.
+We connect families to city-wide support, resources, and workshops

-To talk to our Director of Programs Dana Staley about foster care, fill out the form below.
+To talk to our Executive Director Cynthia Moreland about foster care, fill out the form below.